KevinRGeurts/tkAppFramework/README.md

 Source code: [GitHub](https://github.com/KevinRGeurts/tkAppFramework)
 ---
 tkAppFramework is a Python library that facilitates the creation of a GUI application using tkinter.
+It provides a base application class (tkApp), a base view manager class (tkViewManager), and a base class so that GUI widgets managed by the view manager can act as observed subjects (Subject) in the Observer design pattern.

 ## tkApp class